robertcornet/TUD_AI_driving/Arduino/README.md

 # Arduino
 The sensors on the vehicle are connected to 2 Arduino Nano's.
-The Arduinos then publish the sensor information over USB on the ROS network.
+The Arduinos publish the sensor information over USB on the ROS network.
+They also receive the steering and throttle commands from the ROS network.

 ## Arduino 1 - Vehicle sensors